 The District uses an allowance of uncollectable accounts method to account for bad debts.
 Accounts receivable is shown net of this allowance.
 The allowance is based on past history and management's analysis of the current accounts.
-As of December 31, 2016, The District has an allowance balance of \$6,961,
+At December 31, 2017, the allowance for uncollectable accounts was \$6.961.